-For more information about the CPBO Challenge initiative or to receive a copy of the report, please contact CPBO at cpbo@probonoinst.org, and see a video of highlights from the report here.
+For more information about the CPBO Challenge initiative or to receive a copy of the report, please contact CPBO director Eve Runyon, and see a video of highlights from the report here.

 Brad Smith is executive vice president and general counsel of Microsoft Corporation, and Laura Stein is senior vice president and general counsel of The Clorox Company.
 They are co-chairs of the CPBO Advisory Board.